ome/ome-contributing/OMEROfigure.rst

    - |C| that selected shapes can be copied, pasted & deleted using Edit menu or keyboard shortcuts.
    - |C| that clicking OK closes the dialog and updates the figure with shapes.

 #.
+Test loading ROIs from OMERO by clicking *Load ROIs* in ROIs dialog, using a multi-plane image with a number of different ROI shapes on it (Ellipse, Rectangle, Line, Arrow, Polyline, Polygon).

+   - |C| that *Load ROIs* button is disabled if image has no ROIs in OMERO.
+   - |C| that clicking buttong loads and displays ROIs from OMERO.
+   - |C| that hovering over each Shape shows it temporarily on the image.
+   - |C| that clicking on a Shape in the list moves the image to the corresponding Z/T index.
+   - |C| that clicking Add adds the shape to the image and selects it.
+   - |C| that saving figure and refreshing correctly reloads all shapes.

+#.
 Copy & Paste ROIs.

    - Draw some ROIs in the ROI dialog, OK to close.
    - |C| that the number of ROIs in selected panels is shown at top of Labels tab.
    - |C| that you can now copy all the ROIs on the panel with the Copy button.